Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 # Transfer Learning Library for Fault Diagnosis

 ## Overview
 Welcome to our repository dedicated to advancing cross-domain fault diagnosis through transfer learning.
-Our focus lies in Single-source Unsupervised Domain Adaptation (SUDA), Multi-source Unsupervised Domain Adaptation (MUDA) and Domain Generalization (DG).
+Our focus lies in single-source unsupervised domain adaptation, multi-source unsupervised domain adaptation and domain gneralization.
 Our library offers a rich suite of resources and methods, supporting closed-set, open-set, partial, and universal domain adaptation scenarios.

+## Updates
+### 2024.07.25
+We are excited to release version 2.0.0 of the TL-Fault-Diagnosis-Library.
+Key updates include:
+- The library now supports not only closed-set but also open-set, partial, and universal domain adaptation scenarios.
+All models are reorganized for training across these scenarios.
+When models originally designed for closed-set are used in open-set or universal scenarios, the Closed-set-acc (which excludes categories present in the target domain but absent in the source domain) will also be reported.
+- The library now includes popular methods such as IWAN and AFN for partial domain adaptation, and UDA for universal domain adaptation.
+- ResNet is now available as a backbone architecture option, specifically a 1D ResNet adapted from [this repository](https://github.com/Xiaohan-Chen/transfer-learning-fault-diagnosis-pytorch).
+- Releases have been created for this repository, with dataset examples integrated within the Releases section instead of the Dataset-TL-BFD repo.
+The original version of our code (v1.0.0) remains accessible for reference.
+Please note: Due to extensive updates in version 2.0.0, models from this version cannot be used to train in the original version of the code.

 ## Featured Methods
 Our repository includes a diverse range of state-of-the-art methods, each accompanied by relevant publications and direct access to implementation code in `models`.
 Highlights include: